mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 #### Reviewing Results <a class="anchor" id="review"></a>

 Once the clustering is finished, it's a good idea to take a step back and review what the algorithm is saying.
 For our analysis, we got clear trends for four of five groups, but two groups (clusters 1 and 4) are very similar.
-Because of this, it may make sense to combine these two groups or to switch to $$k$$ = 4 kmeans results.
+Because of this, it may make sense to combine these two groups or to switch from $$k$$ = 5 to $$k$$ = 4 results.

 ## Recap <a class="anchor" id="recap"></a>

 The customer segmentation process can be performed with various clustering algorithms.
-In this post, we focused on k-means clustering in `R`.
+In this post, we focused on $$k$$-means clustering in `R`.
 While the algorithm is quite simple to implement, half the battle is getting the data into the correct format and interpreting the results.
-We went over formatting the order data, running the `kmeans()` function to cluster the data with several hypothetical $$k$$ clusters, using `silhouette()` from the `cluster` package to determine the optimal number of $$k$$ clusters, and interpreting the results by inspection of the kmeans centroids.
+We went over formatting the order data, running the `kmeans()` function to cluster the data with several hypothetical $$k$$ clusters, using `silhouette()` from the `cluster` package to determine the optimal number of $$k$$ clusters, and interpreting the results by inspection of the $$k$$-means centroids.
 Happy clustering!